-Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
+4. you are pregnant or intend to become pregnant

-If you have not told your doctor or pharmacist about any of the above, tell him/her before you start taking Meloxicam Sandoz.
+If you have not told your doctor or pharmacist about any of the above, tell them before

 Taking other medicines

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from
+other medicines, including medicines that you buy without a prescription from a pharmacy,

-a pharmacy, supermarket or health food shop.
+supermarket or health food shop.

 aspirin, salicylates or other NSAID medicines

-medicines used to thin your blood such as warfarin, heparin and ticlopidine
+medicines used to thin your blood (such as warfarin, heparin and ticlopidine)

 lithium, a medicine used to treat some types of depression